Overview

 -

 Do I have to attend personal therapy?
-All students are required to attend 80 hours of individual personal therapy over the course of the four-year MSc programme (approximately 20 hours per year), which is an additional cost and time commitment to attendance at classes in DCU.
+All students are required to attend 80 hours of individual personal therapy over the course of the four-year MSc programme (with 25 hours for year one; students who repeat or defer a year may also have to allow for additional personal therapy work to support them and their clinical practice).
+This is an additional cost and time commitment to attendance at classes in DCU.
 Personal therapists need to be professionally accredited and meet requirements as set by DCU and the accrediting bodies (IACP and NAPCP).

 -

 Do I have to attend clinical supervision?
-Students attend group supervision within each of the 10 academic blocks in DCU during years 2, 3 and 4 of the MSc and is provided within DCU as part of the MSc programme.
-Students are also required to attend one hour of individual clinical supervision for every five client practice hours (60 supervision hours in total) during years 2-4, which is an additional cost and time commitment to attendance at classes in DCU.
-The programme team provide guidance on sourcing a clinical supervisor and supervisors need to be professionally accredited and meet requirements as set by DCU and the accrediting bodies (IACP and NAPCP).
+Students attend group supervision within each of the 8 meetings of the module Professional Practice Portfolio (PPP) academic blocks in DCU during the academic years 3 and 4 of the MSc and within each of that module’s 4 meetings during semester two year 2.
+This provided within DCU as part of the MSc programme.
+Students are also required to attend one hour of individual clinical supervision for every five client practice hours (60 individual clinical supervision hours in total to meet the course requirement of 300 client hours) during years 2-4, which is an additional cost and time commitment to attendance at classes in DCU.
+The programme team provide guidance on sourcing a clinical supervisor as supervisors need to be professionally accredited and meet requirements as set by DCU and the accrediting bodies (IACP and NAPCP).

 -

 Do I get help with sourcing placements?
 Students commence clinical placement following successful completion of the first year of the programme.
-All students are required to engage in an average of 100 hours of clinical practice during each of years two, three and four of the programme (total 300 hours).
+All students are required to engage in clinical practice during each of years two (80 client hours), year three (100 client hours) and year four (120 client hours) of the programme (a total of 300 client hours).
 The programme team provide guidance on sourcing a clinical placement from the current list of approved placements or in gaining approval of a new placement.
 It is important to note that under current insurance requirements, students cannot receive payment for these clinical hours.

 -